Chat with us, powered by LiveChat

 How many generations will you impact?

 Now I ask them of you.
 And one more… Who were you created to be—beyond what they said you could or should?
 Because that answer—that fire—that truth—is what this book is all about.
 This isn’t just for readers.
 It’s for risers.
 So rise with me.
 The time is now.
+And, when the book goes off to an editor, I will, "Let Them and Let Me."

-CHAPTER I: The Wild Mustang – On Being Born Untamed
+Chapter Preview: The Wild Mustang – On Being Born Untamed

 Long Beach.
 The Bronx.
 Poverty.
 Violence.
 But also—the wildness.